KAR Auction Services (KAR) Q3 2017 Results - Earnings Call Transcript

 Thank you, Jim.
 Let me start by updating some of the details within our guidance that Jim has already covered.
 We have increased our expectations for capital expenditures in 2017 to $150 million from $145 million to reflect the acquisition of equipment used for Hurricanes Harvey and Irma.

 We also have continued to execute certain tax planning strategies and have reduced our expectation for cash tax payments.
 We are now expecting cash taxes of approximately $140 million.
-On a net basis, these two changes offset and we continue to expect free cash flow of $415 million to $440 million.
+On a net basis, these two changes offset, and we continue to expect free cash flow of $415 million to $440 million.
 We have increased our guidance for net income per share to $1.68 to $1.78.
-We've also increased our expectations for operating adjusted net income per share to $2.30 to $2.40.
+We have also increased our expectations for operating adjusted net income per share to $2.30 to $2.40.
 The biggest impact on our expectations for the year is a reduction in our effective tax rate for the year to 34% from 37%.

 The reduction in our tax rate is directly related to how we executed the purchase of the remaining 50% of TradeRev.
 We utilized cash accumulated in Canada to acquire the remaining ownership of Nth Gen Software, a Canadian company and owner of the TradeRev technology.
 This permits us to significantly reduce U.S. taxes on income generated in Canada in 2017.
 Accordingly, we have changed our estimate for the effective tax rate for 2017.
 While we are not prepared to discuss 2018 guidance on this call, I will let you know that this tax savings will not apply to 2018 income generated in Canada.

 Accordingly, I expect our effective tax rate in 2018 to be higher than the 2017 effective tax rate.
 Of course, this could all change if Congress acts on tax reform in 2018.
 In addition to the impact of lower effective tax rate, our updated guidance also reflects improved performance at KAR and a reduction in the weighted average number of shares outstanding, as a result of our share repurchases.

 The TradeRev acquisition will have an impact on our 2017 income statement.
 We are in the process of completing the purchase accounting.
-Our guidance for net income per share does not include a gain that will be recorded in our income statement, relating to the valuation of our original investment in TradeRev.
+Our guidance for net income per share does not include a gain that will be recorded in our income statement relating to the valuation of our original investment in TradeRev.
 This gain is excluded also in determining operating adjusted net income per share, so it will not impact our actual results for operating adjusted net income per share for the year.
 Beginning in the fourth quarter, we will consolidate the financial statements of Nth Gen Software into the KAR financial statements.

 The impact of TradeRev will not be material to the financial statements of KAR in 2017 and are contemplated in our guidance for adjusted EBITDA and free cash flow.
 We provided commentary on the results of operations in the earnings supplement provided last night along with our earnings announcement.
 I want to highlight the strong incremental margins delivered by ADESA and Insurance Auto Auctions.
 Our incremental adjusted EBITDA margin at ADESA was 53% in the third quarter, and Insurance Auto Auctions delivered incremental adjusted EBITDA margin of 43%.
 Overall, for KAR we delivered 46% incremental adjusted EBITDA margins in the quarter.